A Idioms

 at all costs

-- no matter what, regardless of the cost or difficulty
+- regardless of the cost or difficulty, no matter what

-The company decided to protect their market share at all costs.
+The company wants to protect their product design at all costs.

 at any rate